 Particulate matter (PM) is the general term used for a mixture of solid particles or liquid droplets found in the air.
 Some particles are large or dark enough to be seen as soot or smoke.
 Others are so small they can be detected only with an electron microscope.
-These particles come in a wide range of sizes ("fine" or "respirable" particles are less than 2.5 micrometers in diameter and coarser-sized particles are larger than 2.5 micrometers), and originate from many different sources.
+These particles come in a wide range of sizes; "fine" or "respirable" particles are less than 2.5 micrometers in diameter, "inhalable" particles are less than 10 micrometers, and coarser-sized particles are larger than 10 micrometers; and these particles and originate from many different sources.
 Fine particles (PM{2.5}) generally result from fuel combustion from residential fireplaces and woodstoves, pile and forest burning, industrial facilities, and motor vehicles.
-Coarse particles (PM10 and larger) are generally emitted from sources such as vehicles traveling on paved and unpaved roads, materials handling, and wood products operations, as well as wind-blown dust.
+Coarser particles (PM10 and larger) are generally emitted from sources such as vehicles traveling on paved and unpaved roads, materials handling, and wood products operations, as well as wind-blown dust.

 These particles can accumulate in the respiratory system and are associated with numerous negative health effects.
 Fine particles are most closely associated with such health effects as increased hospital admissions and emergency room visits for heart and lung disease, increased respiratory symptoms and disease, decreased lung function and premature death.
 Sensitive groups that are at greatest risk include the elderly, pregnant women, individuals with cardiopulmonary disease such as asthma, and children.
-EPA has established NAAQS for PM{2.5} at 35 micrograms per cubic meter (μ g/m3) for a daily (24-hour) standard and 12 μ g/m3 as an annual standard.
+EPA has established NAAQS for PM{10} at 150 micrograms per cubic meter ($\mu g/m^3$) for a daily (24-hour) standard, and $PM{2.5}$ at 35 micrograms per cubic meter ($\mu g/m^3$) for a daily (24-hour) standard and 12 $\mu g/m^3$ as an annual standard.
 Any value monitored above these levels, as defined by federal rules and guidance, is considered an exceedance.
-EPA uses the 98th percentile of the 24-hr PM{2.5} within any given year and averages it over three calendar years.
-An exceedance of the average 98th percentile over three years greater than 35 μ g/m3 is considered a violation.
+For the 24-hour PM10 standard, EPA allows no more than one exceedance per year averaged over a 3-year period; for the PM{2.5} standard, EPA uses the 98th percentile of the 24-hour PM{2.5} within any given year and averages it over three calendar years.
 An exceedance of the annual standard averaged over three years becomes a violation of the annual standard.
 If an area violates either standard, EPA designates it as a nonattainment area.
-This plan includes a demonstration of continuing attainment with both standards in Oakridge.
+This plan includes a demonstration of continuing attainment with PM10 standards in Oakridge.

-This document requests redesignation of the Oakridge-Westfir Nonattainment Area (NAA) to attainment for PM{2.5} (state classification will be "maintenance"), which has achieved the more protective national health standards adopted in 2006 and 2012.
-It is a plan to ensure Oakridge maintains compliance with the 24-hour and annual National Ambient Air Quality Standards for PM{2.5}.
+This document requests redesignation of the Oakridge UGB PM{10} Nonattainment Area (NAA) to attainment for PM{10} (state classification will be "maintenance").
+It is a plan to ensure Oakridge maintains compliance with the 24-hour and annual National Ambient Air Quality Standards for PM{10} .
 This document complies with the applicable 1990 Federal Clean Air Act requirements and EPA rules, guidance and policies.
-The maintenance plan continues strategies to maintain the PM{2.5} standards during 2015-2035 and includes contingency measures should Oakridge not continue to meet air quality standards.
+The maintenance plan continues strategies to maintain the PM{10} standards during 2015-2035 and includes contingency measures should Oakridge not continue to meet air quality standards.
 To demonstrate "attainment" requires the collection of representative monitoring data using approved measuring instruments and procedures, with adequate quality assurance.
 EPA will review the plan to determine if it is approvable and publish its findings in the Federal Register.
 Redesignation to attainment is possible only after Oakridge has met the standards for three consecutive years and a maintenance plan is adopted by the LRAPA Board of Directors, the EQC and approved by EPA.